Dylan Thomas: Marriage

-Dylan and Caitlin at Brown’s Hotel, Laugharne in 1938.
-Taken by their Blashford friend, the photographer and artist Nora Summers.
+Dylan and Caitlin at Brown's Hotel, Laugharne in 1938.
+Taken by their Blashford family friend, the photographer and artist Nora Summers.

 In early 1936, Thomas met Caitlin Macnamara (1913–1994), a 22-year-old dancer of Irish and French Quaker descent.
 She had run away from home, intent on making a career in dance, and aged 18 joined the chorus line at the London Palladium.
 Introduced by Augustus John, Caitlin's lover, they met in The Wheatsheaf pub on Rathbone Place in London's West End.
 Laying his head in her lap, a drunken Thomas proposed.
 Thomas liked to assert that he and Caitlin were in bed together ten minutes after they first met.
 Although Caitlin initially continued her relationship with John, she and Thomas began a correspondence, and in the second half of 1936 were courting.
 They married at the register office in Penzance, Cornwall, on 11 July 1937.

 For the first months of their relationship and marriage the couple lived at the Macnamara family home in Blashford, Hampshire.
 In May 1938 they moved to Wales, to the village of Laugharne, Carmarthenshire where they rented a cottage in Gosport Street before moving into 'Sea View', a larger property, a couple of months later.
 They left Laugharne in July 1940 and then led a peripatetic lifestyle over the next few years, returning to Blashford and subsequently living at Marshfield (1940), Bishopston (1940–41), Chelsea, in London (1942–43), Talsarn (1942–44), East Knoyle, Beaconsfield (1944), Bosham, Sussex (1944), Blaencwm (Llansteffan) (1944 and 1945), New Quay (1944–45), and in premises arranged by Margaret Taylor, one of Dylan's benefactors (the wife of the historian A. J. P. Taylor), in the grounds of their Oxford home (1946–47) before moving to a property she purchased in the Oxfordshire village of South Leigh (1947–49).
 In May 1949, the Thomas family moved back to Laugharne into The Boat House, purchased by Margaret Taylor on their behalf.
-In 1951 Taylor purchased a second property in Camden Town, North London on their behalf where they stayed from October 1951 - January 1952.
+In 1951 Taylor purchased a second property in Camden Town, North London on their behalf where they stayed from October 1951 – January 1952.

+Caitlin Thomas's autobiographies, Leftover Life to Kill (1957) and My Life with Dylan Thomas: Double Drink Story (1997), describe the effects of alcohol on their relationship: "Ours was not only a love story, it was a drink story, because without alcohol it would never had got on its rocking feet", she wrote, and "The bar was our altar."
+Biographer Andrew Lycett describes the relationship as one of alcoholic co-dependency and notes how deeply Caitlin resented her husband's numerous extramarital affairs.

 Dylan and Caitlin Thomas had three children: Llewelyn Edouard (1939–2000), Aeronwy Thomas-Ellis (1943–2009) and Colm Garan Hart (1949–2012).
 Llewelyn and Aeronwy were privately educated, at the Magdalen College School, Oxford and at the Arts Education School in Tring, Hertfordshire, respectively.